Secret Wars (2015 comic book): Issue one

-As Doctor Doom, Doctor Strange, and the Molecule Man confront the Beyonders in a last-ditch attempt to save the Multiverse, the final Incursion of Earth-1610 and Earth-616 begins.
+As Doctor Doom (the main character of the story), Doctor Strange, and the Molecule Man confront the Beyonders in a last-ditch attempt to save the Multiverse, the final Incursion of Earth-1610 and Earth-616 begins.
 Heroes from each universe confront one another.
 Mister Fantastic and the Maker (the Mister Fantastic of Earth-1610) make plans to survive the cataclysm with a small group of colleagues; Mister Fantastic selects heroes and important scientists, while the Maker intends to save himself and the Cabal.
 The Maker sends a doomsday weapon and the Children of Tomorrow to Earth-616.
 Black Bolt, Rocket Raccoon, Groot, Black Widow, Spider-Woman, and Beast are killed, and Stark Tower is destroyed.
 Meanwhile, the Kingpin hosts a viewing party of the incursion for villains.
 The festivities are interrupted by the arrival of the Punisher, who kills all the villains.

 Manifold begins teleporting heroes to the lifeboat.
 Cyclops merges with the Phoenix Force and destroys the Children of Tomorrow before being teleported onto the ship.
 Mister Fantastic and Black Panther pilot the ship to the center of the Incursion.
 A hull breach occurs, separating the part of the ship carrying the Invisible Woman, the Thing and most of the young Future Foundation.
 They are destroyed by the Incursion before Mister Fantastic can rescue them.
 The world fades to white as the two Earths collide.
 Doctor Doom's mask appears out of the white void, before the white turns to black.
 The life raft comes to rest on a mysterious planet.